kubernetes/kops/docs/upgrade_from_k8s_12.md

 ## Overview

-There are a few steps:
+There are a few steps to upgrade a kubernetes cluster from 1.2 to 1.3:

 * First you import the existing cluster state, so you can see and edit the configuration
 * You verify the cluster configuration